crt26/pqc-evaluation-tools/README.md

   - test-scripts: Contains scripts that are used for testing various components of the project.

   - utility-scripts: Contains the utility scripts used by the user and the automated testing scripts.

-## OQS Version Issue Handling
-The repository is currently setup to pull the latest versions of the OQS projects and maintain use of the listed OpenSSL version to ensure the latest available algorithms can be tested.
-Handling has been implemented to accommodate for any changes to the algorithms that are supported by the OQS libraries as newer versions are released.

-**However, as the OQS libraries are still developing projects, if any major changes have occurred to their code bases and this project's scripts does not accommodate this, please report an issue to this repositories GitHub page.**

-The issue will be resolved ASAP and in the meantime, it is possible to change the URL used for the git clones in the `setup.sh` script so that the latest tested versions can be installed instead.
-These can found at the following lines in the main setup script at the projects root:

-- **Liboqs Setup** - Line 308
-- **OQS-Provider Setup** - Line 369

-By reporting this issue, you would be helping ensure that the tool is fully functioning and able to provide the most up to date PQC performance data for yourself and other researchers who may be utilising this benchmarking suite.
-Reporting any issues with the latest versions of the OQS libraries will be greatly appreciated :)

-> Notice: Future versions of this repository will add functionality for providing this temporary fix option to the user in the event of the latest version not functioning.
-Removing the need for them to manually change the git clone URLs to the latest tested versions.

 ## Helpful Documentation Links
 - [liboqs Webpage](https://openquantumsafe.org/liboqs/)